-Renting a bike and cruising around your resort for an afternoon of family fun and exploration is one of the best recreational activities in Walt Disney World!
-Eight resort locations on property offer bike rentals, and helmets and child seats are complimentary.
+Renting a bike and cruising around your Resort for an afternoon of family fun and exploration is one of the best recreational activities in Walt Disney World!
+Eight Resort locations on the property offer bike rentals, and helmets and child seats are complimentary.
 There’s nothing like peddling along scenic waterways and woodlands when you need a bit of a break from the parks!
-Surrey bikes can also be rented at some locations, if you’re in the mood for a slightly different cycling adventure.
+Surrey bikes can also be rented at some locations if you’re in the mood for a slightly different cycling adventure.

 Some of the most spectacular views of Walt Disney World can be had from the waterways throughout the theme parks and resorts.
 And renting a boat is one of the best ways to enjoy these waterways!
 Whether your idea of the ideal boat is a speedboat, pontoon, kayak, or something in between, there’s a boat waiting for you!
 Plenty of Disney Resorts have marinas, so you’ll be casting off in no time.

 Of course, the simplest recreational activity at Walt Disney World requires no special tools or equipment at all – just your own two feet.
 Jogging (or running, or walking, depending on your desired pace) is an excellent way to de-stress while discovering parts of WDW you’ve never seen before.
 There are miles and miles of jogging trails on the property, and they wind through some pretty picturesque scenery.
 So go ahead, pack those sneakers!